wernerglinka/aiandyou/src/pages/index.md

   title: About AI and You
   image: "/uploads/aiandyou1.jpeg"
   prose: |
-    AIandYou.org is a U.S. based non-profit creating opportunities for communities of color and women to learn about Artificial Intelligence (AI) through local outreach, informative gatherings, conversations and on-going communications with diverse AI leaders and others in the field.
+    AIandYou.org is a U.S. based non-profit creating opportunities for under-represented communities of color to learn about Artificial Intelligence (AI).
+AIandYou.org is the platform for the science community and under-represented communities of color to have a dialogue about AI opportunities, and explore the challenges impacting everyday lives.

-    The AIandYou.org team creates AI educational events in partnership with global AI leaders, diverse thought leaders and community advocacy organizations.
+    The AIandYou.org platform is created through:
+    - Community and educator Outreach
+    - Research specific to under-represented communities of color
+    - Resources for community leaders and educators

     Participants include scientists, researchers and engineers from:
     - LatinX in AI
     - Black in AI
     - Queer in AI